dashkite/dashkite.com/src/www/content/mission/solution.md

-We need to take the Web back.
+The Web is what we make of it.
 After all, it was built through public investment: it truly is _ours_.
 Silicon Valley didn’t create it: they just colonized it.
-There’s nothing stopping us from taking it back.
 We can still realize its incredible potential.

 To do that, we need to make it [more sustainable][su], a concept borrowed from ecology.
 As applied to the Web, sustainability encompasses values that ensure that the Web becomes more than a gold rush.